 The college publishes a semester-long cultural calendar of events and a monthly calendar of more up-to-date information.
 Anyone interested in receiving these Bates calendars should call 207-786-6330.

-Tags: A Thinking Heart: The Diary of Etty Hillesum, Cornel West, cultural calendar, Peter J. Gomes.
+Tags: A Thinking Heart: The Diary of Etty Hillesum arts arts music campus life Cornel West cultural calendar music performing arts Peter J. Gomes visual art

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.